ga4gh-beacon/B2RI_Documentation/docs/tutorial-data-beaconization.md

 !!!
 Warning "Note"
     Normally, people don't fill out the sheet (tab) named `genomicVariations` as this info will be taken from the annotated VCF (see STEP 2).

-Once you have filled the Excel file then you can proceed to validate it.
-At this stage, it's normal that you have doubts regarding your mapping to Beacon v2 syntax.
-Fortunately, B2RI's utility `bff-validator` will help you complete this task.
-The validator **checks that all values in the XLSX match the specifications present in the Beacon v2 Models default schemas**.
-In technical terms, it's called _validating data against JSON Schemas_.
+Once you have completed filling out the Excel file, you can proceed to validate it.
+At this stage, it’s common to have uncertainties about your mapping to Beacon v2 syntax.
+Luckily, the B2RI utility `bff-validator` is there to assist you with this task.
+The validator **ensures that all values in the XLSX file conform to the specifications outlined in the Beacon v2 Models default schemas**.
+Technically, this process is referred to as _validating data against JSON Schemas_.

     ./utils/bff_validator/bff-validator -i your_xlsx_file.xlsx --out-dir my_bff_dir

-When you run it, it's very likely that you'll find have errors/warnings on your data.
-The script will catch them and explain the cause of the error.
-Please **address all the issues** at the XLSX.
-You can run the script as many times you want :-)
+When you run it, it's highly probable that you'll encounter errors or warnings related to your data.
+The `bff-validator` tool is designed to detect these errors and provide explanations for the validation failures.
+Please ensure to **address all the issues** within the XLSX file.
+Feel free to run the script as many times as needed. :-)

 ![BFF validator](img/bff-validator.png)

 !!!
 Danger "About Unicode"
     [Unicode](https://en.wikipedia.org/wiki/UTF-8) characters are allowed as _values_ for the cells.
 However, if you are copy-pasting from other sources, sometimes "strange" characters are randomly introduced in places where they should not be.
 If `bff-validator` is giving you errors and you can't figure out how to solve them use the flag `--ignore-validation` and take a look to the _JSON_ files created.
 Once you spot the error(s), please fix the original Excel file and re-run the validation without the flag.
 See extended information [here](https://github.com/EGA-archive/beacon2-ri-tools/tree/main/utils/bff_validator).

-At some point you won't get any errors.
-By now the script should have created 6 text files (what we call the **Beacon Friendly Format**).
-The files are in **JSON** format (JSON arrays) and will be used later (STEP 3).
+At some point, you won't encounter any validation errors.
+By then, the script should have generated 6 text files, which we refer to as the **Beacon Friendly Format**.
+These files are in **JSON** format (specifically, JSON arrays) and will be utilized later in **STEP 3**.

 Congratulations!
 Now you can go to STEP 2.